tanoManzo/notes/Kate  suggested plan.md

 ### Week 1: Introduction and Basics
-- Lab orientation
-- Overview of projects of the lab.
+- Lab orientation, overview of the projects, etc.
 - Introduction to tools: BioWulf, code, etc.
 - Basic statistics and probability relevant to computational biology.
 - Introduction to genomics and the regulatory elements of the human genome.